futoin/specs/final/ftn3_iface_definition.md

     * fields - a map of field_name to:
         * type - required field type
         * optional - optional. boolean.
 True, if the field can be omitted.
-        * desc - optional. string, Description of the field
+        * desc - optional. string, Description of the field.
+    * elemtype - required element type, if no "fields" are provided.
+* enum:
+    * items - list of allowed integer or string values
+* set:
+    * items - complete set of allowed integer or string values

 *NOTE: omitted optional field of custom map type must be set to null on incoming message (request for Executor and response for Invoker case).
 Optional fields should be allowed to be sent as null.*